 Software development, under software management, is responsible for planning and developing applications.
 This function is not dependent on an ITIL certification.
-Some IT related courses or job descriptions do not require the an ITIL certification.
+Some IT-related courses or job descriptions do not require an ITIL certification.

 If you are thinking of only obtaining the ITIL foundation certification, do not even start the process.
 ITIL benefits only come in handy to those looking to go all the way.
 It is not enough to simply get to the start of a race and not move.

 If you are looking to provide a competitive edge that speaks volumes about your IT skill, then it is recommended that you at least get to the Managing Across A Lifecycle (MALC) ITIL certification.

 If your profile matches any of the ones above, ITIL benefits do not trickle down to you.
 This certification is IT-dependent and persons with no interest or background in the field should seek alternative career-boosting certifications.